bradchristie/taminations-flutter/assets/c1/recycle.md

 ## 2/3 Recycle

-From a wave only: Do the first two parts of Recycle, that is, [Centers Fold](../ms/fold.md) (and all adjust to a Box Circulate formation), then [Box Counter Rotate 1/4](../a2/box_counter_rotate.md).
+From a Wave only: Do the first two parts of Recycle, that is, [Centers Fold](../ms/fold.md) (and all adjust to a Box Circulate formation), then [Box Counter Rotate 1/4](../a2/box_counter_rotate.md).